JulianKeller/dk-method/README.md

 3 0
 -3 0
 ```
-Please note that the polynomial is normalized and the first coefficient of z^3 (which is 1) does not need to be passed in.
+Note that the polynomial is normalized and the first coefficient of z^3 (which is 1) does not need to be passed in.

 ## Details